cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 ### Advantages and tradeoffs

-#### Protection from replay attacks
+#### Defense from replay attacks

+Without SCRAM, plaintext passwords can be TLS-encrypted when sent to the server, which offers some protection.
+However, if clients skip validation of the server's certificate (i.e., fail to use `sslmode=verify-full`), attackers may be able to intercept authentication messages (containing the password), and later reuse them to impersonate the user.

-SCRAM offers strong protection against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack), wherein an attacker records and re-uses authentication messages.
+SCRAM offers strong protection against such so-called [replay attacks](https://en.wikipedia.org/wiki/Replay_attack), wherein an attacker records and re-uses authentication messages.

 #### Separation of concerns